Downtown Reno Makeover

 Summit Sierra Mall

 This is a huge shopping mall with the most-upper-end stores to hit Reno yet.
-People in Tahoe and newbies from California are drooling over this mall, as it will definitely bring in high-end shopping that Reno currently lacks.
+People in Tahoe and newbies from California shop this mall frequently, as it brings in high-end shopping that Reno currently lacks in other malls.

 Comments: